-Great style is all about the particular details of your outfit and by having seamed tights it will pull your outfit together to create a luxurious vintage look.
+Great style is all about the particular details of your outfit and seamed tights are a great way to pull your outfit together and create a luxurious, vintage look.
 There are many different ways you can wear back seamed tights, for a demure and daring look we'd suggest pairing Miss O Seamed Open Crotch Pantyhose, (available in four different colours) with a long red bodycon dress and black heels.
-For a classic Aubrey Hepburn style pair the Cecilia de Rafael Hyde Park Back Seam Tights with a little black dress, heels and sunglasses; you'll be oozing sophistication and high fashion - seamed tights are perfect for any classy event.
-Browse our collection of seamed tights today.
+For a classic Aubrey Hepburn style, pair the Cecilia de Rafael Hyde Park Back Seam Tights with a circle skirt and twinset.
+Don't forget your sunglasses and you'll be oozing sophistication and high fashion.

 Seamed Tights can be tricky to get on properly - twisted seams or off centre cuban heels can cause the look to fall flat, so follow this handy guide to make sure your seamed tights look and feel sensational!

 Step 1: Make sure you've choosen the right size, shade and style of seamed tights for your bodyshape and outfit.
 If you are wearing a short skirt, make sure the seams run all the way to waistband and check if there's a reinforced brief.